mdiener87/frame-finder/README.md

 - Fallback: If CUDA is unavailable, all processing runs on CPU with identical behavior.
 - Override: Set `FRAME_FINDER_USE_CUDA=1` to force-enable when supported, or `FRAME_FINDER_USE_CUDA=0` to force CPU.
 - Note: This path uses OpenCV’s CUDA modules; PyTorch is not required for GPU acceleration.

+### Video Format Support

+- Accepts common containers: MP4, MOV, MKV, AVI, WEBM, M4V, and more.
+The app attempts a fast remux to MP4; if that fails, it performs a lightweight, temporary transcode to H.264 for analysis.
+No permanent conversion is stored.
+- For non-MP4 inputs, ffmpeg must be installed and available on your PATH.
+On macOS: `brew install ffmpeg`; on Linux: `sudo apt-get install ffmpeg` (or your distro’s equivalent); on Windows: install ffmpeg and add it to PATH.

 ### Project Structure